 Massachusetts alcohol laws are especially confusing and sometimes inconsistent.
 Many people describe them as impossible to understand.

-Get advice about Massachusetts alcohol laws from an expert.
+So always get advice about Massachusetts alcohol laws from an expert.
 That’s a lawyer who holds a license to practice in the state.